giriprasathd/REAL-TIME-FACEMASK/README.md

 # REAL-TIME-FACEMASK
+## usage
+This project is to detect the person is wear facemask or not wearing facemask in public places like railway station, airport, market
 ## Face Detection using Open CV and Haar Cascades

 This requires ***Open CV, Python, Haar Cascades training data and suitable OS platform (Mac, Linux or Windows)***.